gochoam/phosphor-queue/README.md

 0
 ```

-The `phosphor-queue` module also provides methods to check whether the elements
+The `Queue` object also provides methods to check whether the elements in the
-in the queue pass a boolean-valued predicate function.
-These methods are :
+queue pass a boolean-valued predicate function.
+These methods are: `some()` to
-`some()` to check if at least one item passes the function, `every()` to test
+check if at least one item passes the function, `every()` to test if all the
-if all the elements pass the function, and `filter()` to retrieve an array with
+elements pass the function, and `filter()` to retrieve an array with those
-those values that passed the function.
+values that passed the function.

 ```node
 > q.push(42);